-In the picture there is a monument of Alexander Pushkin and the square itself is called after him.
+In the picture, there is a monument of Alexander Pushkin and the square called after him.
 Why did he deserve the honor?

 Alexander Pushkin is Russian most popular poet and playwright.
 He is the founder of Russian literature.
 Our guide Elena told us so many interesting facts about him, e.g. Pushkin’s matrilineal great-grandfather was a black African page brought over to Russia as a slave.
 He also wrote fairy tales and I like them so much, I want to read “The Tale of the Golden Cockerel”.

 Day 2: Is it Moscow or a candy land?

 Number one landmark of Russia is Red Square with famous St Basil’s Cathedral (in the picture).
 It seems to us that Domes of St. Basil’s Cathedral look like ice cream cones or like a CANDY LAND, aren’t they?

 The story about this Cathedral is rather shocking one.
 There are two theories as to who designed the cathedral.

 One is that it was designed by architects Barma and Postnik.
 According to the legend, Ivan the Terrible ordered that the architects be blinded after they completed work on this beautiful cathedral so that they could not replicate it elsewhere.
 It is known that Postnik was later involved in the construction of Kazan Kremlin, so it might be only the legend.
 There is another theory that the Cathedral may have been built by an Italian architect who was working in the Moscow Kremlin.
 It is worth seeing for sure!

 Day 3: Moscow is so imposing, let me stay here for a month!

 And again so much new information that it can make you giddy.